CoC Advisory Committees

 Rating & Ranking Subcommittee

-Responsible for monitoring, evaluating and recommending improvements to enhance the RCCC and RCCC Member Organization performance.
+Responsible for monitoring, evaluating and recommending improvements to enhance the Continuum of Care and provider performance.
 Agencies receiving CoC funding are unable to participate in the annual rating and ranking process for HUD CoC funds.
-The Rating & Ranking Committee meets as needed during the NOFA process.
+The Rating & Ranking Committee meets as needed during the annual HUD Continuum of Care NOFA process.